jun283/alita/README.md

-Alita is a agent app for linux, base on go-application-starter-kit.
+Alita is a agent app starter kit for linux, base on go-application-starter-kit.

 ## Goal

+ A agent app starter kit base on golang for linux, Built in some common functions:

 1. monitoring of processes, CPU, memory and hard drive utilization on a Linux server.